by Natalia Ivanova Mount

 - Co-produce the first decentralized, peer-to-peer, global art biennial.

 - Co-create a digital platform and a global network for the open distribution of research and field work, specific to the commonization of art practice, production, and presentation in the context of post-capitalism.

 - Change art market and funding dynamics from a position of scarcity to a position of abundance.

 - Work directly with City and State to turn these government bodies into enabling and empowering partners of an ethical art economy that is generative vis-à-vis the commons.

 - Invest in the infrastructure and sustainable growth of an ethical art economy; the just and fair distribution of profit and rewards; and the mobilization of social capital.

 - Collectivize risk, break competition and monopolies, and disrupt institutional hierarchies in the name of collective prosperity.

 All circles will work towards the commonwealth of every part of our society.
 Supreme authority is vested in the people.
 All circles work towards an open, knowledge-based society.

-All circles, previously fragmented, will connect and feed from each other, through a rhizomatic, circular structure, based in openness, knowledge-sharing, and fair labor practice and production.
+All circles, previously fragmented, will connect and feed from each other, through a rhizomatic structure, based in openness, knowledge-sharing, and fair labor practice and production.

 Shared resources and services will create social value in our individual and collective production of art.
-Any surplus in the system will be re-invested in it, and equitable shared among all commoners and artists, part of it.
+Any surplus in the system will be re-invested in it, and equitable shared among all commoners, part of it.